replugged-org/guide/docs/plugins/getting-started.md

 It is an extension for VSCode that allows you to test your module finds and plaintext patches without having to rebuild your plugin and reload your client.

-You can find the extension in VSCode's extension store when looking for "Vencord", and after installing it, it's as simple as pressing the "reconnect" plugin in the Replugged settings.

-Your module finds and plaintext patches should now have small texts like "Test Find" and "Test Patch" above them.
+After installing, your module finds and plaintext patches should now have small texts like "Test Find" and "Test Patch" above them.
 Clicking them will show a notification within VSCode with diagnostics about the result.

 :::note